How To Remove Ticks

 One of these should be in your first aid kit at all times.
 You'll also need soap and water, and you may want to use an antiseptic.

-Place the jaws around the tick, as close to your skin as possible.
-Gently release the plunger so that it closes on the tick.
+Using your tool, place the jaws around the tick, as close to your skin as possible.

 If you are using tweezers, grasp the tick carefully, and be careful not to squeeze the tick; this could force its stomach contents into your skin.